15 sustainable staycations and eco-retreats in Gloucestershire

 By Chloe Gorman | Published

-Gloucestershire is home to both the Cotswolds Area of Outstanding Natural Beauty and the luscious Forest of Dean — and has ambitions plans to become a carbon neutral county by 2050, to help preserve this stunning natural environment.
+Gloucestershire is home to both the Cotswolds Area of Outstanding Natural Beauty and the luscious Forest of Dean — and has ambitious plans to become a carbon neutral county by 2050, to help preserve this stunning natural environment.

-With demand for sustainable holidays on the rise, SoGlos has handpicked 15 sustainable staycations and eco-retreats in Gloucestershire, from treehouses to glamping pods and everything in-between.
+With demand for sustainable holidays on the rise, SoGlos has handpicked 15 sustainable staycations and eco-retreats in Gloucestershire, from treehouses to glamping pods and everything in between.

 Thyme in Southrop

-Describing itself as ‘a botanical breather, away from life’s bustle’, Thyme in Southrop offers a range of botanical-inspired rooms in its collection of restored farm buildings.
+Describing itself as ‘a botanical breather, away from life’s bustle’, Thyme in Southrop offers a range of rooms in its collection of restored farm buildings.
 Situated within the Cotswolds AONB, Thyme is passionate about conserving wild spaces that allow nature to thrive, with its water meadows being a designated Site of Specific Scientific Interest.

 With a range of drinking and dining options inspired by the local land — from fresh, handmade cocktails in the Baa Bar to contemporary, seasonal cuisine in The Ox Barn — Thyme also boasts a botanical spa with a spring water pool and a range of treatments, using its own nature-inspired product range.